Masters tuition fee deposits for international students

 You can also contact the University Finance team for help and advice on how to make your payment by emailing email@example.com.

 - How we use your data in the postgraduate application system

-When paying your deposit via the postgraduate application system your personal data, including Applicant ID, First Name, Family Name, Country of Domicile, Applicant Email Address and Date of Birth will be shared with Western Union to enable the payment to be processed.
-You can learn more about how both the University of Sussex and Western Union process your data through the following privacy statements:
+When paying your deposit via the postgraduate application system your personal data, including Applicant ID, First Name, Family Name, Country of Domicile, Applicant Email Address and Date of Birth will be shared with Convera to enable the payment to be processed.
+You can learn more about how the University of Sussex processes your data through the following privacy statement:

-There is also the option to pay using our Western Union portal but you will need to enter your personal data including applicant Applicant ID, First Name, Family Name, Country of Domicile, Applicant Email Address and Date of Birth accurately for us to process the payment.
+There is also the option to pay using our Convera Portal but you will need to enter your personal data including applicant Applicant ID, First Name, Family Name, Country of Domicile, Applicant Email Address and Date of Birth accurately for us to process the payment.